lammps/lammps/doc/src/pair_meam.rst

 Restrictions
 """"""""""""

-The *meam/c* style is provided in the USER-MEAMC package.
+The *meam* style is provided in the MEAM package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.